Border appears calm after lifting of pandemic asylum restrictions

 If it works, the system could fundamentally alter how migrants come to the southern border.
 But Biden, who is running for reelection, faces withering criticism from migrant advocates, who say he's abandoning more humanitarian methods, and from Republicans, who claim he's soft on border security.

+At the Chaparral port of entry in Tijuana on Friday, a few migrants approached U.S. authorities after not being able to access the appointment app.
+One of them, a Salvadoran man named Jairo, said he was fleeing death threats back home.

+“We are truly afraid,” said Jairo who was traveling with his partner and their 3-year-old son and declined to share his last name.
+“We can’t remain any longer in Mexico and we can’t go back to Guatemala or El Salvador.
+If the U.S. can’t take us, we hope they can direct us to another country that can.”

-On Friday morning, small groups of Haitian migrants with appointments to request asylum crossed the Gateway International Bridge connecting Matamoros, Mexico, with Brownsville, Texas.
-They crossed with the assistance of a nongovernmental organization, passing the usual commuter traffic of students and workers lined up on the pedestrian path of the bridge.
-Car traffic appeared normal.
+Farther east, small groups of Haitian migrants with appointments to request asylum crossed the Gateway International Bridge connecting Matamoros, Mexico, with Brownsville, Texas.
+They crossed with the assistance of a nongovernmental organization, passing the usual commuter traffic of students and workers lined up on the bridge's pedestrian path.

-Melissa López, executive director for Diocesan Migrant and Refugee Services at El Paso said the streets were calm Friday, with few migrants present.
+In downtown El Paso, a few dozen migrants lingered outside Sacred Heart Catholic Church and shelter where as recently as Tuesday nearly 2,000 migrants were camped.
+Faith leaders in the city are striving to provide shelter, legal advice and prayer for migrants as they navigate new restrictions.

+The Rev. Daniel Mora said most of the migrants took heed of flyers distributed this week by U.S. immigration authorities offering a “last chance” to submit to processing and left.
+El Paso Mayor Oscar Leeser said that 1,800 migrants turned themselves over to Customs and Border Protection on Thursday.

+Ruben Garcia, director of the Annunciation House shelter in El Paso and coordinator for a regional network on migrant shelters, said he fears that migrants passing through Mexico may be diverted by smugglers away from cities with humanitarian infrastructure toward remote, desolate stretches of the border.
+He said thousands of migrants are currently passing through two U.S. immigration processing centers in El Paso, amid uncertainty about ensuing deportations and monitored releases.

-The lull in border crossings comes after days in which large numbers of migrants crossed in hopes of being allowed to stay in the United States before the Title 42 restrictions expired.
+The lull in border crossings follows a recent surge of crossings by migrants in hopes of being allowed to stay in the United States before the Title 42 restrictions expired.

-Farther west, hundreds of migrants, mostly families, sat in two dozen rows between the border walls between San Diego and Tijuana, Mexico, as Border Patrol agents walked among them and selected who would be allowed to leave to be processed.
-When some got up with them, those left behind cheered.

-Gloria Inigo of Peru said she hoped her family would be next.
-Inigo, her husband and two girls, ages 5 and 8, crossed the border Wednesday before the new rules went into effect.
-She said she had heard about the rules and wanted to get in before then, but she was surprised so many others were doing the same thing.

-“I have faith,” she said of being able to get asylum in the U.S.

-The expired rule, known as Title 42, has been in place since March 2020.
+Title 42 had been in place since March 2020.
 It allowed border officials to quickly return asylum seekers back over the border on grounds of preventing the spread of COVID-19.
 The U.S. has declared the national emergency over, ending the restrictions.

 While Title 42 prevented many from seeking asylum, it carried no legal consequences, encouraging repeat attempts.
 After Thursday, migrants face being barred from entering the U.S. for five years and possible criminal prosecution.